|Cloud DNS namespace:||<key>.authbl.mail.abusix.zone.|

 It contains IP addresses of hosts that are infected, botnet members, proxies, VPNs, TOR exit nodes and hosts that have been attempting to authenticate to our honeypots.

-It is intended to be used to identify and prevent account compromises or as a blacklist to prevent listed hosts from authenticating to your services running on HTTP, IMAP, SMTP, SSH etc. to prevent dictionary attacks, brute force or logging in with phished credentials etc.
+It is intended to be used to identify and prevent account compromises or as a blocklist to prevent listed hosts from authenticating to your services running on HTTP, IMAP, SMTP, SSH etc. to prevent dictionary attacks, brute force or logging in with phished credentials etc.

 This zone is provided as a rbldnsd combined zone like our other lists, however you can post-process the zone file and use it as an access control list for many other services by stripping out the rbldnsd metadata by running: